Ricardo-Silva91/my-future-favorite/README.md

 This is just an idea, and wether it works or not depends on how many people support it (both artists and fans),\
 So if you're an artist, don't just submit your profile to get more streams, actually engage with the app and support other underground artists.
-And if you're a fan, don't give up on this project just because you didn't find your actual 'Future Favorite' on the first try 😅, try it again and you'll find something you really like, that you wouldn't find otherwise 😁.
+And if you're a fan, don't give up on this project just because you didn't find your actual 'Future Favorite' on the first try 😅, try it again and you'll get something you really like, that you wouldn't find otherwise 😁.